teklynk/twitch_queue/README.md

 You can manually edit the browser source URL in OBS to make some quick changes.
 Maybe you want to adjust the limit.
 Look for &limit=5 in the URL and change the value.
 The &command=play can also be changed to something else.

+Discord integration with a webhook.
+Send !command requests to a Discord channel to keep track of requests.

 ### Custom CSS

 Add this CSS to the OBS browser source and modify as needed.